Kyriosity/read-write/readme+/pencraft/readme+/opuses/LN-view.md

   Though Notes Server supported HTTP rendering of applications since 1996
 * natural integration of other MS benchmark products (e.g. office tools)\
   compare _Word_ and _Excel_ with Lotus peers
-* better support\
-IBM learning resource on LN was a find, while that of Microsoft - a choice,

 * state-of-the-art dev environment\
 .NET vs. LotusScript

 ## Epilogue

-It's not a secret that IBM management gave the cold shoulder to Lotus _laissez-faire_.
  Was this the only reason and would Lotus bloom otherwise?
 What if Microsoft had acquired its Notes as did with Dynamics?
 Or was the luggage of the 1990s not portable to XXI and it was better to develop the alternative from scratch?

----
+Change NSF  :DB2 failed:
+Java
+Web
+Stop quality degradation
+Upgrade office and make it peers
+Better learning resources

 > Let me finish with the quote from another hit - _Now I know what made Lotus blue_.
 Seriously, I was pretty sure that _Lotus_ until [proof](https://en.wikipedia.org/wiki/Now_I_Know_What_Made_Otis_Blue).
 Enough said about my involvement.